 Public Works News

 LEAVES: DPW will collect brown paper leaf bags left out at the curb on your usually scheduled trash and recycling day.
-The bags must be paper not plastic and must contain ONLY leaves-no sticks, rocks or other materials which can't be composted.
+The bags must be paper not plastic and must ONLY contain leaves-no sticks, rocks or other materials that can't be easily composted.
 Bags will be picked up and delivered to the Transfer Station where they will be composted.
+Residents will incur fines for blowing, raking or placing leaves into the streets and blocking Street Sweeping operations.

-COMPOST BINS: Residents can also compost at home by picking up a free compost bin with instructions at DPW office at 34 Middletown Avenue.
+COMPOST BINS: Residents can also compost at home by picking up a free compost bin with instructions at DPW, 34 Middletown Avenue.

 BRANCHES: Branches and sticks will also be picked up at the curb ONLY if they are tied into bundles less than 4 feet in length and 1 foot in diameter.
 All other yard waste can be disposed of at the Transfer Station with free coupons from DPW.
 Follow this link for further information-http://www.cityofnewhaven.com/PublicWorks/Trash/ResidentialWaste.asp